What to Do When Your Child Won’t Drink Milk

-“It’s very rare that I recommend giving a child calcium supplements,” says Dr. Shafran.
+“It’s very rare that I recommend giving a child calcium supplements,” Dr. Shafran explains.
 “Because so many foods are fortified with calcium, it’s hard not to eat it.”

-“Don’t think that diet is the only factor in bone growth and development,” says Dr. Shafran.
-“Physical activity – particularly exercise that puts stress on your muscles and bones – is equally important.”
+Diet isn’t the only factor in bone growth and development.
+Dr. Shafran notes that physical activity — particularly exercise that puts stress on your muscles and bones — is equally important.
 Weight-bearing exercises include: